dfense/codechal/README.md

 - add POST json body for submitting all the new control
 - provide a POST call in and add more controllable params to work with new features
 - add gRPC service, protobuff packet exchanges for machine to machine usage, and central key sharing
+- centralized error strings on any possible failure points to better manage the error strings and comparors if code grows